Slye3D/esy-language/docs/03-CLI/02-config.md

 ```
 Now every thing is fine!
 > Note: if you compare the sample file and the outputs you see a lot of differences,
-that's because `Esy` use a lot of configurations by default.
+that's because `Esy` uses a lot of configurations by default.

 ## lpush
 Usage: `esy config lpush <key> [values..]`